egonw/blog/_posts/2024-12-08-rich-l-apodaca.markdown

 how I discovered his work originally.
 I know that we at least already had contact in 2005, because that is when he wrote about an integration between his Octet library and the Chemistry Development Kit in the [CDK News](https://sourceforge.net/projects/cdk/files/CDK%20News/) (volume 2, issue 2), *CDKTools: The CDK-Octet Bridge*.
-In 2006 [reviewed our use of the Open Journal System for CDK News](https://depth-first.com/articles/2006/10/19/disruptive-innovation-in-scientific-publishing-free-journal-management-systems/).
+In 2006 he [reviewed our use of the Open Journal System for CDK News](https://depth-first.com/articles/2006/10/19/disruptive-innovation-in-scientific-publishing-free-journal-management-systems/).

 But I did find we have been blogging about our work a lot.
 [Searching for Rich](https://www.google.com/search?q=site%3Achem-bla-ics.blogspot.com+rich) gives false positives, but plenty of discussions of his work.
 At the same time, [my name shows up multiple times](https://www.google.com/search?q=site:depth-first.com+egon)